asadadnan11/kpi-forecasting-for-media-campaigns/README.md

 - **Automated Reporting**: Build dashboards for continuous monitoring
 - **A/B Testing Framework**: Integrate experimental design capabilities

-## 📝 Disclaimer
+## 📝 Academic Context & Limitations

-> **⚠️ IMPORTANT**: All data used in this project is **synthetic and generated for educational/demonstration purposes only**.
-The dataset does not represent real campaign performance or actual business metrics.
-Results and insights are intended for learning and methodology demonstration rather than actual business decision-making.
+> **🎓 ACADEMIC SIMULATION**: This project is designed as a **graduate-level business school simulation** using entirely synthetic data.
+All campaign data, performance metrics, and optimization results are artificially generated for educational purposes.
+>
+> **⚠️ IMPORTANT LIMITATIONS**:
+> - Results do not reflect real marketing campaign performance
+> - Efficiency gains and cost savings are theoretical calculations based on synthetic data
+> - Real-world implementation would face additional challenges (market dynamics, competitive responses, data quality issues)
+> - Models have not been validated against actual campaign data
+>
+> This analysis demonstrates **methodology and analytical thinking** rather than proven business outcomes.

 ## 🤝 Contributing